MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/RetryAfterPlugin.md

 # RetryAfterPlugin

 Simulates the `Retry-After` header sent by an API after throttling a request.
+Also, shows a warning when proxy detects a subsequent request to the same URL before the `Retry-After` time has elapsed.

 ## Plugin instance definition